 Keep in mind that, while many people are automatically enrolled in Medicare Parts A and B before they turn 65, the IEP is the first time a client can “manually” enroll in it.
 Clients can also potentially enroll in a stand-alone prescription drug plan and Medicare Supplement plan during this period.

-Your client’s ICEP start date will be delayed if they wait to enroll in Medicare Part B. Since joining an MA plan requires enrollment in Original Medicare, your client’s ICEP will not begin until they are enrolled in Part B. If your client enrolls in Part B at a later date, their ICEP will start three months before the month of their Medicare Part B effective date and end three months after the month their Part B coverage starts.
+Your client’s ICEP start date will be delayed if they wait to enroll in Medicare Part B. Since joining an MA plan requires enrollment in Original Medicare, your client’s ICEP will not begin until they are enrolled in Part B. If your client enrolls in Part B at a later date, their ICEP will start three months prior to the date an individual has both Medicare Part A and Part B for the first time and ends on the last day of the second month after the month in which they are first entitled to Part A and enrolled in Part B.

 Annual Enrollment Period (AEP)